rcm32000/checks-for-understanding/module-2/backend/week_one.md

     erb :index
   end
   ```
+  Don't understand the question.
+Am I modifying the code as well as showing what would go in the index?
+Here is my guess:
+  <p>Horse Total: <%= horse.total_count %></p>
 8. In the same code block, how would I pass a local variable `name` with a value of `Mr. Ed` to the view?
+  Are we filling out a form?
+Are we visiting single horse's page?
+Guess:
+  <p>Name: <%= horse.name %></p>
 9. What's the purpose of ERB?
   ERB is Embeded RuBy, a template for Ruby, allowing Ruby code to be added directly to plain text docs.
 10. Why do I need a development AND test database?